utahplt/utahplt.github.io/_src/posts/2024-06-28-gtp-benchmarks.md

 (written in Racket and Typed Racket), with the crucial property that any module-by-module mix of the two forms results in a working program.
-A banchmark with `N` modules generates `2^N` partially-typed programs that give a broad picture of the possibilities that gradual typing enables:
+A benchmark with `N` modules generates `2^N` partially-typed programs that sample the space of gradual possibilities:

 <img src="/img/gtp-lattice.png" width="50%" />